Annapurna Base Camp Trek- 13 Days

 Drinking Water

 We highly recommend carrying a reusable water bottle with you.
-You can fill the water bottle in lodges, or one can use an inbuilt filtration system like LifeStraw or Steripen.
+You can fill the water bottle in lodges, or you can use a built-in filtration system like a LifeStraw or SteriPen.
 You can also use water purification tablets to treat the water.

 Internet and Phone Connectivity